 The Gallery contains a collection of images that you can use in a presentation.
 You can also add your own images to the Gallery, making it an essential tool for creating presentations quickly and with a consistent look.
 The Gallery is available in all components of OpenOffice.org.
-For an introduction to the Gallery, see Chapter 14 (Working with the Gallery) in the Getting Started guide.
+For an introduction to the Gallery, see Chapter 11 (Graphics, the Gallery, and Fontwork) in the Getting Started guide.